ManolescuSebastian/Arduino-Weather-Station/README.md

 </br>

-This project body/case was printed using PLA 1.75mm (yellow and black) and the .STL files are available on [Thingiverse](https://www.thingiverse.com/thing:3769926)
+This project body/case was printed using PLA (1.75mm) the .STL files are available on [Thingiverse](https://www.thingiverse.com/thing:3769926)

 Below you can see the end result of this project.
 ![alt text](https://github.com/ManolescuSebastian/Arduino-Weather-Station/blob/master/images/weather_station_picture.jpg)